-The measures outlined in this budget, and the many of the possibilities that are under consideration, are largely regressive in their effects.
+The measures outlined in the 2003 budget, and (the) many of the alternatives that are currently under consideration, are largely regressive in their effects.

 The rise in impôt duties - clearly regressive in terms of tobacco and alcohol duty, in that spending on these items will constitute a greater proportion of the budget of those who are the least well off.
 Additional duty on petrol will increase transport costs and (in all probability) inflation, which will hurt those least able to afford it.